Inside the Pain That Plagued Avicii

 Danny Mahoney

-Wherever the party is happening this weekend, the lights will be flashing and the bass thumping in honor of Avicii.
+Wherever the party is happening next, the lights will be flashing and the bass thumping in honor of Avicii.

+The EDM world lost one of its biggest stars of the past decade on April 20 when the Swedish-born DJ and producer was found dead in Muscat, Oman.
+He was 28.

+Last weekend during the Coachella Valley Music and Arts Festival, which Avicii headlined in 2012, Norwegian DJ Kygo closed his own set in the EDM-centric Sahara Tent—where sadness commingled with joy in the wake of the loss of one of their own—with Avicii's "Without You."

+"Coachella, I think most of you guys have heard but today is a very sad day for music," Kygo told the crowd.
+"Earlier today I got the news that Avicii passed away only 28 years old.
+Avicii was my biggest musical inspiration and he was the reason I started making electronic music so I don't think I would've been on this stage tonight if it wasn't for him.
+I know he's inspired millions of other producers out there.
+So I want to end my set tonight with my favorite Avicii song."

-The EDM world lost one of its biggest stars of the past decade today when the Swedish-born DJ and producer was found dead in Muscat, Oman.
-He was only 28 and, while he had announced in 2016 that he was done touring, having suffered health setbacks and feeling the effects of what he deemed a "toxic" lifestyle, the young man—born Tim Bergling—was still making music.
-In fact, he was just nominated for Top Dance/Electronic Album for the 2018 Billboard Music Awards.
+While Avicii retired from touring in 2016, having suffered health setbacks and feeling the effects of what he deemed a "toxic" lifestyle, the young man—born Tim Bergling—was still making music.
+In fact, he had just been nominated for Top Dance/Electronic Album at the 2018 Billboard Music Awards and had tweeted his thanks three days before he died.

+On Thursday, the two-time Grammy nominee's family released a statement implying that he committed suicide.

+"Our beloved Tim was a seeker, a fragile artistic soul searching for answers to existential questions," the statement began.
+"An over-achieving perfectionist who travelled and worked hard at a pace that led to extreme stress.
+When he stopped touring, he wanted to find a balance in life to be happy and be able to do what he loved most—music.

+"He really struggled with thoughts about Meaning, Life, Happiness.
+He could not go on any longer.
+He wanted to find peace.
+Tim was not made for the business machine he found himself in; he was a sensitive guy who loved his fans but shunned the spotlight."

-"WE ALL REACH A POINT IN OUR LIVES AND CAREERS WHERE WE UNDERSTAND WHAT MATTERS THE MOST TO US," read the last statement on his website.
+"WE ALL REACH A POINT IN OUR LIVES AND CAREERS WHERE WE UNDERSTAND WHAT MATTERS THE MOST TO US," read the last statement on Avicii's website.

 "For me it's creating music.
 That is what I live for, what I feel I was born to do.
 Last year I quit performing live, and many of you thought that was it.
 But the end of live never meant the end of Avicii or my music.
 Instead, I went back to the place where it all made sense – the studio.